|

 Papers

-- Improving and Accelerating Offline RL in Large Discrete Action Spaces with Structured Policy Initialization, Under Review (2025)
+- Improving and Accelerating Offline RL in Large Discrete Action Spaces with Structured Policy Initialization, ICLR (2026)

 Matthew Landers, Taylor W. Killian, Thomas Hartvigsen, Afsaneh Doryab